nicholasjhs/hughsambros/archetypes/blog.md

 publishdate: {{ .Date }}
 draft: true
 author: "Nicholas Hugh Sam"
+comments: true
-img: "Link of the path to your image"
-description: "This is the short description of your post" slug : "Slug is the url that will show"
+description: "This is the short description of your post"
+img: "Link of the path to your image" slug : "Slug is the url that will show"
+shorttitle: "Short title of the post"
 tags: []
 categories: []
 ---